archivesspace-labs/ArchivesSnake/README.md

 ## Configuration

-As per the example above, you can configure the client the client object.
+As per the example above, you can configure the client object by passing it arguments during creation.

 Allowed configuration values are: